red-soft-ru/firebird/builds/install/arch-specific/win32/installation_readme.txt

 The binary installer does its best to detect and preserve a previous install.
-If the installer detects firebird.conf or security6.fdb it will not offer the option to set the SYSDBA username and password.
+If the installer detects firebird.conf or security$MAJOR.fdb it will not offer the option to set the SYSDBA username and password.